MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

         * When a substitution result is display (see I.2.3), propose recording it in the database.

 III.
 A user would like to get back his food product substitution favorites in order to read informations without repeating the research.

-        * III.1 Display recorded substitution results (infos about the food product to be substituted --> infos about the substitute).
+        * Display recorded substitution results (infos about the food product to be substituted --> infos about the substitute).

 INSTALLATION
 ============
 1) Install MySQL SGDB + Modify DB_PARAM dict (in config.py) to replace it with your database connection parameters.
-2) Create the database : execute /Data_loading/pur_beurre_db_creation.sql.
+2) Create the database by executing /Data_loading/pur_beurre_db_creation.sql (local_db_schema_).
-3) Run : main.py [-h] ld
+3) Run the main.py - *usage: main.py [-h] [-ld] [-p PAGE]*

 Requirements
 ------------